argentsea/docfx/tutorials/quickstarts/sharding.md

 ### The ShardKey

-The final object type which may combine multiple data records is the [ShardKey](/api/ArgentSea.ShardKey-1.html) and [ShardChild](/api/ArgentSea.ShardChild-2.html) types.
-These are described in detail [here](/tutorials/sharding/shardkey.md).
+The final object type which may combine multiple data records is the [ShardKey](/api/ArgentSea.ShardKey-1.html) type.
+This type is described in detail [here](/tutorials/sharding/shardkey.md).

 ## [SQL Server](#tab/tabid-sql)